midnightntwrk/midnight-architecture/adrs/0017-signature-scheme.md

 ## Context and Problem Statement

-Midnight requires a signature scheme for use in two contexts:
+Midnight requires a signature scheme for use in several contexts:
 - For tracking the owner set of smart contracts, allowing owners to patch a contract, both for routine bugfixes, and for the contract to remain executable after a major proof system update.
 - For the unshielded tokens due to be added.
+- For controlling metadata registry entries

 These should use the same signature scheme.